Epic scale of California wildfires continues to grow

 Mike Flannigan, who directs the Canadian Partnership for Wildland Fire Science at Canada’s University of Alberta, says the escalation of fires in California and the U.S. West is “largely, not solely, due to human-caused climate change.”

-The August Complex has destroyed 242 structures, damaged a half dozen and there has been one injury.
+The August Complex has destroyed 242 structures and damaged a half dozen.
+One firefighter has died and one has been injured.
 Containment was estimated at 54% on Monday.

 California remains largely warm and dry but fierce winds that fanned infernos a week ago were gone.
 Cooling at the coast was expected to expand into the interior and a Pacific storm system remained in the forecast for Northern California by next weekend.